Mission Drive

 Photograph of the construction of Mission Drive in Mission Hills, Kansas.
 This vantage point faces southeast towards 63rd Street from just south of the intersection of Mission Drive, High Drive, and Brookwood Road.

-A color glass plate positive photograph of a man putting on the ninth hole of the Mission Hills Country Club Golf Course.
-The eighteenth hole is also in view.
+A color glass plate positive photograph of a man putting on the fifth hole of the Mission Hills Country Club Golf Course.

 Pages